vyshor/powertac-container-runtime/README.md

 # powerTAC Dockerized 4 Google Cloud Kubernetes

-This package can run the powerTAC server and a selected number of agents in a Kubernetes Cluster on the Google Cloud.
-Setup is minimal, dependencies reduce down to Docker and the whole thing is scalable as it should be to run multiple simulations in parallel.
+This package can run the powerTAC server and a selected number of agents in a Kubernetes Cluster.

 **What is Kubernetes?
 What is a cluster?** [link](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-architecture)
 > In Kubernetes Engine, a container cluster consists of at least one cluster master and multiple worker machines called nodes.
 These master and node machines run the Kubernetes cluster orchestration system.
 > A container cluster is the foundation of Kubernetes Engine: the Kubernetes objects that represent your containerized applications all run on top of a cluster.

-## Dependencies
+## Structure

-- Docker
+There are a few components that let the whole thing play out
+- permanent storage, instantiated through provider (can be AWS, GCE, local)
+- DNS resolver to let pods find each other
+- services: to expose the GRPC endpoint that hooks into the powertac environment

 ## Installation
 First, follow [these quickstart steps](https://cloud.google.com/kubernetes-engine/docs/quickstart) to receive an API key and enable billing.